hesthub/iac/osx/blog-part2.md

 This post is part 2 of dipping our toe into ocean of Ansible.
-Today we will dive deeper into how we can orginaze our task using roles; How are roles structured, how can we use them and how can we share our roles with other Ansible users.
+Today we will dive deeper into how we can orginaze our task using roles; How are roles structured, how can we use them and how can we can customize our tools.

 ### The strucuture of a role